Witixin1512/jutge-toolkit/documentation/quizzes.md

-This page describes the structure of a quiz problem in [Jutge.org](https://jutge.org/) and how to prepare it with the `make-quiz` command of the tookit.
+This page describes the structure of a quiz problem in [Jutge.org](https://jutge.org/) and how to prepare it with the `jutge-make-quiz` command of the tookit.

 # Sample quizzes